electron/website/blog/introducing-api-history.md

 which versions a feature is present in (thanks Samuel Attard [(@MarshallOfSound)](https://github.com/MarshallOfSound) for the suggestion!).

+This is important because changes are frequently backported across supported Electron release lines e.g. a fix may make it into Electron v32.0.0, v31.1.0 and v30.2.0.
+This means it is not present in v31.0.0 which a user might mistakenly deduce based on the fact it is present in a v30.x.x release.

 ### Usage/style guide

 I added a usage/style guide dedicated to writing API history documentation for